Why Choose Homebirth?

 One of the primary reasons home birth with a skilled midwife is so safe for most people is because midwives have the training and experience to detect when there is a problem and when birth is no longer safest at home.
 We remain vigilant for complications without the expectation or fear of them that so often results in uncomplicated labors and birth to be subject to intervention.
 For more information about how emergencies are handled in my practice, see my FAQ

 It is worth noting that homebirth studies that include people who have high risk pregnancies show more negative outcomes for the baby than studies that only include low risk, healthy people during pregnancy and birth.
-For that reason, I screen my clients carefully and only attend birth at home for low-risk people.
+For that reason, we screen clients carefully and only attend birth at home for low-risk people.
 Wondering if you are low-risk?
-Check out my FAQ for a list of what that means, or reach out so we can discuss!
+Check out the FAQ for a list of what that means, or reach out so we can discuss!